circleci/circleci-docs/jekyll/_cci2/getting-started-guide-experimental.md

 {% comment %} <!---HEADER 4--->{% endcomment %}
 {% capture content %}
 That’s a wrap!
 We hope you’re up and running and more confident using CircleCI.
-To continue your progress, check out the resources below or <a  href="https://support.circleci.com/hc/en-us/">ask for help</a>.
+To continue your progress, check out the resources below or <a  class="no-external-icon" href="https://support.circleci.com/hc/en-us/">ask for help</a>.
 {% endcapture %}

 {% include getting-started-section-header.html title="04 Recommended learning" content=content %}